 A “current” assessment needs to be less than 6 months old when you start treatment or must be updated.
 If you know you are assessed for outpatient you may call (509) 248-1800 to make an appointment where you will sign a release and we would request your personal assessment from the other agency.

 Assessments can be completed in approximately 2 hours.
-The results appointment would be scheduled approximately 5 to 7 days following your original assessment date.
+The results appointment would be scheduled for approximately 5 to 7 days following your original assessment date.
 The intake and results appointment takes approximately 1 ½ hours long.
-Oftentimes if residential treatment is recommended, we will let you know at the end of the first 2 hour assessment.
+Oftentimes if residential treatment is recommended, we will let you know at the end of the first 2-hour assessment.
 We will assist you with placement.

 Outpatient Group sessions vary in length, depending on which group you are assigned too.
 Intensive Outpatient Groups (IOP) are 4 days a week, 2 or 3 hours per group.
 Foundations Groups are 3 days a week, 2 hours per group.
 Relapse Prevention is normally 1 day a week, 1.5 hours per group Interim Services (Pre-placement Group) are Monday through Friday, 1 hour per day (P.S.
 This group is free and can be attended anytime, even while waiting for your placement in treatment)!

 Intensive Inpatient (Men’s only) and Intensive Inpatient (Women’s only) are residential programs (meaning you live there while in treatment) and are approximately a thirty (30) day stay within our facility, but treatment is defined by the need for a specific level of care.
 Based on needs, extensions may be granted up to a total of 60 days.

 Pregnant and Parenting Women’s (PPW) Programs are long term residential, and the program is approximately six months.